titumozammel/human-energy-economics/README.md

 > **Effectiveness Precedes Scale.**
 > Organizations should first reduce Burnout and Operational Noise, recover Human Energy, strengthen Sustainable Capacity, and only then scale people, technology, and operations.

+**Proposed Research Benchmark:**
-**Proposed Benchmark:** `SC ≥ 0.75` before increasing `H`.
+`SC ≥ 0.75` before increasing `H`.

-This benchmark represents a conceptual threshold for evaluating whether existing organizational capacity is sufficiently optimized before scaling resources.
+This represents a conceptual threshold for evaluating whether existing organizational capacity is sufficiently optimized before scaling additional resources.

 ---